F-Society-Freaks/Axie-Token-Stealer/README.md

 I wont be responsible for anything, anywhere, anywhy, anywhen or anyone who use this.
 That's all!
+In fact, this is just a "simple" script that Axie Infinity developers should patch AS SOON AS POSSIBLE!